 Do you ever feel like someone is watching you?
 Well, they might be if you have an Android smartphone.
 It is possible for someone to install a spy tracking app on your phone without your knowledge and track everything that you do and where you are via GPS.
+If you want to have your personal one – custom app development for android will do everything for you.
+Such service is quite in demand nowadays.
 In this article, we will explain how to know if you are being secretly tracked and what kind of data the spy tracking apps reveal.
 Stay safe and protect your privacy by knowing what to look for.

 If you have an Android smartphone, there is a chance that someone has installed a spy tracking app on it without your knowledge.
 These apps are designed to track everything that you do and where you are via GPS.
 They can also collect data about the people you contact and the websites you visit.
 All of this data is then sent to the person who installed the spy app on your phone.

 While spying is generally not okay without someone’s knowledge or consent, I could imagine that there are some good reasons why a person would want to track the activity of someone else or see where they are to prevent danger.
 For tracking children though, you should consider using apps that are precisely for that use case, so no need to find “hidden spy apps” with a questionable reputation.

 I did all these tests myself on a modern Android smartphone running the latest OS version and security patch.
 I don’t want to give anyone a bad idea about how to spy on another person, and this is why I will not mention the apps that were tested.
 This is further not relevant to the person who is being spied on and to the process of removing the spy app.

 How can someone install a spy app on your Android smartphone?